 - Small one-piece toys (Hotwheels, Barbies, baby toys, Beanie Babies)

-Note: we only accept brand-new clothing with tags still on.
+Note: For the next two months, we will be accepting slightly used or new clothing with tags.
 Thank you for helping to keep our clients safe.

 - Liquid laundry soap